devdesli/devdesli/README.md

 [challengeforum](https://agorawebapp.pythonanywhere.com/)
 TIPS for this are welcome just mail them to agorawebapplication@gmail.com

-🔭 I’m currently working on a new website for my middle school that's in BETA now check the project out im looking to make it better.
+🔭 I’m currently working on a new website for my middle school that's released now check the project out im looking to make it better.
 🌐 See the project here on github: [AgoraWeb](https://github.com/devdesli/AgoraWeb)

 🤔 **Looking for help:**